Installation¶

 The plugin is published to the Gradle Plugin Portal.

-Or using legacy plugin application:
+Or with legacy plugin application:

 buildscript {